 We have three types of group tours with different fitness level requirements.
 Please refer to the Tour Types page of our website for details.

-Although none of our group tours are designed as an adventure tour, a moderate level of fitness is necessary on all our tours.
+Although none of our group tours are designed as an adventure tour, a basic level of fitness is necessary on all our tours.
 That is because we include parks, large temple complexes, museums and galleries, where you would be on your feet for 2-3 hours with opportunities for rest.
 In addition, some sites and most of train stations have stairs.

 If you are concerned about your mobility, we recommend you choose our custom-made private tour.
+We will create a tour to suit your fitness level and preferred pace.

 Luggage and Laundry